-In the work that I create, I seek to represent the figure as a malleable reflection.
-The figure is set on paper in much the same way a person is placed into life, with flaws, unpredictable beauties, imprecise edges, and acute definitions.
-While some of my work is conceptually based, the overall emphasis is in the felt experience.
-The visions I distill through paint and other media serve as a mirror of life.
-When painting from a model, a photograph, or an image in my mind, I begin from an internal place of emotional observance, allowing the technical aspects to follow.
-Using watercolors allows for the blending of form and a process of creating a sequence of layers that evokes ideas of space and time.
-Meanwhile, the repetition involved in printmaking creates a community of figures, either anonymous or easily recognizable, to show certain commonalities of the human experience.
-It is little surprise to me that my work has always been predominantly figurative, since I find human beings endlessly fascinating and I express my observations through my work.
-As a child and young adult I moved around, from New York to Kansas City, then Alabama to Chicago and Texas to Florida.
-I encountered different skylines, main streets, landforms, and changing seasons, but what fascinated me most was not the settings but rather the people.
-With such short roots in any particular place my interaction has been characterized by being an observer more often than a participant.
-At first, the people seemed very different, with different speech patterns, likes and dislikes, and goals in life—but I observed they shared a universal commonality in relation to human passion, suffering, joy, and pain.
-Likewise, in my work, I lead the viewers and myself into these shared experiences rather than differences.
-My work encourages the viewer to think about the condition of being human, both as an individual and part of the community.
+In the work that I create I seek to represent the figure as the malleable reflection of a subject.
+The figure is set on paper, mylar, or wood panel in much the same way a person is placed into life; with flaws, unpredictable beauties, imprecise edges, and blurred definitions.
+I’ve noticed that in our contemporary culture we strive for streamlined perfection in both the manufacturing of products and in ourselves.
+In my work, however, I use a mixture of silkscreen, monoprint,and collage techniques – usually tools for consistent reproduction – to emphasize the individual imperfections of a single piece, be it an object or a person. . . . .
+While conceptual foundations ground my body of work, the overall emphasis is in the felt experience.
+When painting from a model, a photograph, or an image in my mind, I begin from an internal place of emotional observance.
+From there the technical aspects follow.
+My use of medium is complimentary to this approach, as the watercolor or oil and marbleized blending of form creates effects to challenge the rule of linear thought.
+Meanwhile, the repetition involved in printmaking creates a community of figures, either anonymous or easily recognizable, to show commonalities of the human experience. . . . .
+My work has always been primarily figurative, as I find human beings endlessly fascinating and my observations are expressed through my work.
+As a child and young adult I moved around, from New York to Kansas City, then Alabama to Chicago and Texas to Miami.
+I encountered different skylines, main streets, landforms, and changing seasons, but what fascinated me most were the people.
+With such short roots in any particular place I have up until now been an observer more often than a participant.
+At first, the people in each place seemed very different, with different speech patterns, likes and dislikes, and goals in life – but I observed they shared common passions, sufferings, joys, and pain.
+In my work, I seek to lead viewers and myself into these shared experiences rather than differences.
+My work encourages the viewer to think about the condition of being human, both as an individual and as part of a community.

 - September- January: Takt Kunstprojektraum, Berlin, Germany.
 I worked on a project specific to Berlin and participated in open studios through the residency.